marc-shade/claude-code-tamagotchi/WATCHDOG_BEHAVIORAL_SETUP.md

 ## What This Does

-Your Tamagotchi pet is now configured as "Jiminy Cricket" - a conscience that monitors Claude's behavior in real-time using Groq's fast LLM API:
+Your Tamagotchi pet is now configured as "Watchdog" - a conscience that monitors Claude's behavior in real-time using Groq's fast LLM API:

 1. **Real-Time Observations**: Watches what Claude does and provides witty commentary
 2. **Behavioral Scoring**: Rates Claude's adherence to instructions